Skip to main content

 A. Colab notebook

-The Colab notebook combines three data enrichment processes for a sample dataset, it's second part contains "Data enrichment part two: Currency conversion data enrichment".
+The Colab notebook combines three data enrichment processes for a sample dataset; its second part contains "Data enrichment part two: Currency conversion data enrichment".

 Here's the link to the notebook: Colab Notebook.